rcghpge/dataproblems/src/projects/README.md

 See links for vision build submissions:

 - Project: [version-cv](https://github.com/rcghpge/version-cv)
-- The Annum project no longer in development due to time constraints.
+- The Annum project is no longer in development due to time constraints.